Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 ncn# echo $XNAME
 ```

 **IMPORTANT:** Ensure that the node being added to the system has been properly configured.
-If the node being added to the system has not been perviously in the system, several settings need to be verified.
+If the node being added to the system has not been previously in the system, several settings need to be verified.
 *  Ensure that the NCN device to be added has been racked and cabled per the SHCD.
 *  Ensure the NCN BMC is configured with the expected root user credentials.